10mfox/Gethomepage-Tool-Box/README.md

 # Media Manager - Recently Added Viewer

+# Roadmap

+## Completed
+- [x] Added Tautulli Support
+- [x] Added Jellystat Support
+- [x] Basic Api For Tautulli and Jellystat Recently Added and Counts

+## In Progress
+- [ ] Trying Too Speedup Api Without High Cpu Usage From This Container Or The Source Container Right Now It Is Very Slow And High Cpu Usage

+## Planned
+- [ ] Add Audiobookshelf Support
+- [ ] Add A Way To Modify The Custom Api To Your Liking
+- [ ] Testing
+- [ ] Documentation
+- [ ] Final Deployment
+- [ ] Final Performance Optimization

 A simple, fast, and efficient web-based tool to view the "Recently Added" media from your media servers via the Tautulli and Jellystat APIs.

  <!-- It's recommended to replace this with an actual screenshot -->